oracle/macaron/src/macaron/policy_engine/policies.md

 If you want to define a partial order: for example to find a maximum or minimum.

-It has the syntax `atom <= atom2 :- disjunction`.
+It has the syntax `atom1 <= atom2 :- disjunction`.
 It replaces atom1 with atom2 if disjunction holds.
-The fact `atom1` is actually removed.
+The fact `atom1` is
+actually removed.

 - `min(x max(y nums))`